learn-co-students/ruby-enumerables-hash-practice-green-grocer-lab-online-web-prework/README.md

 Create a `checkout` method that calculates the total cost of the consolidated cart.

-When checking out, check the coupons and apply the discount if the proper number of items is present.
+When checking out

-* If any of the items are on clearance add a 20% discount.
+* Apply coupon discounts if the proper number of items are present

-* If the customer has 2 of the same coupon, triple the discount.
+* Apply 20% discount if items are on clearance

-* If none of the items purchased have a unit price greater than $5 give the customer a 10$ discount off the whole cart
+* If cart's total is over $100, apply 10% discount.
+Apply coupons first, then check total.

 #Reward
 https://www.youtube.com/watch?v=-RuSCACXmXs